A three day itinerary to the Big Island, Hawaii. We based ourselves in the South…

 The North Pacific Humpback Whales visit the waters around Hawaii in large numbers from October to May to give birth and feed before returning to the cooler waters of Alaska, a trip of a mere 3000 mile.
 The peak months for watching these magnificent creatures is between January and March.

-After some research we decided to book a tour with the Pacific Whale Foundation.
-It is advisable to book your in advance during the peak visitor season, particularly around the Christmas holidays and US school spring breaks (mostly in March).
+After some research, we decided to book a tour with the Pacific Whale Foundation.
+It is advisable to book you in advance during the peak visitor season, particularly around the Christmas holidays and US school spring breaks (mostly in March).

 Towards the end of the meal we were treated to traditional music and hula dancing.
-We were given a brief explanation of the stories behind the song, otherwise we would not made head nor tail of what was going on.
+We were given a brief explanation of the stories behind the song, otherwise, we would not make head or tail of what was going on.